NeilFouche/projects-python-resistor-power-app/README.md

 # Creating a Streamlit App
 This documents the process to create and deploy a Streamlit application with the Streamlit Community Cloud.

+As an example, this app calculates the power dissipated through a resistor, based on the voltage applied to it and its rated resistance.
+The user specifies at least two parameters, voltage, current and resistance.
+The third is calculated automatically.
+To recalculate the power in terms of a different pair, the third should be set to 0.
+A plot shows the relationship of the power to the voltage for a given range of resistance values.
+The ranges are based around the specified voltage and resistance, where power (P) is calculated by:
+$$P = \frac{V^2}{R}$$

 ## 1. Create a project folder
 * Create a new project folder inside a Streamlit Apps repository on your machine.